 “Searching with Ecosia is like searching with any other search engine, with one major difference.
 We use the profit we make from your searches to plant trees where they are needed most.”

 80% of ad profit plants trees, 100% of it protects your privacy?

 80% of their ad revenue profit goes towards planting trees.
 They don’t track you like most other search engines and they don’t sell on your data.
 They also are just as transparent about the 3 month turn-around time from your clicks to the money going into the projects.
 The projects are part of the “rainforest protection programme” run by the World Wildlife Fund (WWF).

 “Ecosia is a search engine that uses at least 80% of its profits from search ad revenue for tree planting projects all over the world.
 By searching with Ecosia, you can help the environment for free.”

 We are not (yet!) suggesting that Ecosia is the the most ecologically sound of the commonly used search engines.
-Both Google and Bing/Microsoft use large amounts of renewable energy, and are both also moving towards a more ‘carbon neutral’ business model which is great.
-Also, Ecosia ‘uses’ the search engines from Bing/Yahoo/Google… and so you could argue it has no real impact.
+Google and Bing/Microsoft use large amounts of renewable energy, and are both moving towards a more ‘carbon neutral’ business model which is great.
+Ecosia still ‘uses’ the search engines from Bing/Yahoo/Google… and so you could argue it has no real impact.
 However, we’re a big believer in the increasing need for more trees.
 They help to keep the earth cooler, help to prevent floods, give shade so that A/C units aren’t needed as much and absorb some of our huge global carbon output.
 Ecosia for us, remains a step in the right direction towards [our business philosophy].
 The energy they use to bring you the actual search results is supplied by a German co-operative company Greenpeace Energy, but the rest is reliant on others.

 What now?
 Some ideas: